-The Basic Design course is a two week curriculum that is designed for both beginning floral students as well as professional florists.
-There are no prerequisites or degrees required to attend the Basic Design course.
+The Basic Design class is a two-week curriculum that is designed for both beginning floral students as well as professional florists.
+There are no prerequisites or degrees required to attend the Basic Design class.

-Because classes are limited to small numbers, the instructors are able to provide you with personal supervision at all times.
-Our students learn about every aspect of the florist business, including corsages, sympathy tributes, decorative treatment of potted plants, European dish gardens, all styles of geometric design, wedding flowers, and decorations for receptions and parties.
+Because class openings are limited, the instructors are able to provide you with personal supervision at all times.
+Our students learn about every aspect of the florist business including corsages, sympathy tributes, decorative treatment of potted plants, European dish gardens, all styles of geometric design, wedding flowers, and decorations for receptions and parties.

-Students who completes the 70-hour Basic Design course will receive a handsome Certificate of Completion bearing the names of the Benz School and Texas A&M University.
+Upon completion of this 70 hour class, students receive a Certificate of Completion bearing the names of the Benz School and Texas A&M University.
 Former students have often said that the Benz School diploma is their best recommendation.
 Advanced courses are available for persons who have completed the Basic Design program.

 Major Curriculum Topics for the Basic Class Include:

 Students will study step-by-step production methods and participate in hands-on training to make practical designs for home, hospital, church, and business.
-Design and mechanics are explained in detail–from the simplest to the more elaborate and for special occasions of all kinds.
+Design and mechanics are explained in detail – from simple to elaborate, and for special occasions of all kinds.

-Students make fashionable corsage designs of orchids, roses, and many other flowers, using the latest ideas for formal and casual occasions.
-The practical aspects of styling–whether shoulder or coiffure design, wristlet, or boutonniere–are studied in relation to taste, appropriate design, and profit.
+Students make fashionable corsages and other designs for personal adornment.
+Orchids, roses, and many other flowers showcase the latest ideas for formal and casual occasions.
+The practical aspects of styling – whether shoulder or coiffure design, wristlet, or boutonniere – are studied in relation to taste, appropriate design, and profit.

 This important phase of the florist industry receives careful instruction at the Benz School.
 Students will learn the basics of preparing funeral designs efficiently yet beautifully, from the inexpensive to the more costly.
 Detailed directions are demonstrated on the construction of each type of floral tribute, including easel and casket sprays, wreaths, and fraternal and conventional emblems.